 Passwordless authentication is all about making the authentication process more user-friendly and improving the security.
 But why did the need for passwordless technology arise in the first place?

 NordPass estimates that the average user has between 70 and 80 passwords.
 It’s not feasible for a person to remember 80 unique and complicated passwords.
 That’s why people often use easy-to-remember passwords or reuse the same passwords for multiple accounts.

-But then also, according to a survey by HYPR, 78% of respondents had to reset their personal account passwords due to forgetting them within the previous 90 days.
-57% said the same about a word-related password within the same time period.
-Apart from causing an inconvenience to users, passwords also pose a great cyber risk to the organizations.
+But then also, according to a survey by HYPR, 78% of respondents said they had to reset their passwords due to forgetting them within the previous 90 days.
+Apart from causing an inconvenience to users, passwords also pose a great cyber risk to organizations.